Taproot Activation

 How does miner signalling work?

-Why 90%?
-Why not 51%?
+Why 90% and not 51%?

 Lock-in vs Activation